 No. PDF program activities must be started and completed within the program period dates of August 1 through July 31.
 No exceptions can be granted.

-FLO typically calls for PDF applications in the spring, with applications accepted until a specific deadline in May.
+FLO typically calls for PDF applications in the spring, with applications accepted until a specific deadline.
 The PDF program period is August 1 to July 31.
 FLO posts the most current details about the PDF program, as they become available, on FLO’s website.
-FLO announces the program in an ALDAC in FLO Weekly and on FLO’s Facebook page.
+FLO also announces the program in a Springtime cable, in FLO Weekly, and on FLO’s Facebook page.

 FLO publishes instructions and the application form on FLO’s website.
 If you do not find the answers to your questions on the FLO website, please send a message to FLOAskPDF2021email@example.com or FLOAskEmployment@state.gov.